The Ultimate Google Ads Guide

-Keyword research is the lifeblood of the AdWords Search Network.
+Keyword research is the lifeblood of the Google Ads Search Network.

 To have your ads show up, you have to target and bid on specific keywords in your industry.
 For instance, if you sell handbags, you’d want to target common searches that real people conduct when looking to buy handbags.